MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task6/Readme.md

 This code trains a quantum circuit to learn how to compare images of handwritten numbers (MNIST dataset) and determine if they are of the same number or not.

+### Code

+First, I imported all the necessary packages

 ```Python